gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This release of Gradle includes a [new Publishing Overview chapter](/userguide/publishing_overview.html) in the user manual and updates throughout the documentation regarding publishing artifacts using Maven and Ivy.

+### Improved dependency insight report

+The dependency insight report is the distant ancestor of [build scans](https://scans.gradle.com) and helps you diagnose dependency management problems locally.
+This release of Gradle implements several improvements:

+- using `failOnVersionConflict()` no longer fails the dependency insight report in case of conflict
+- all participants of conflict resolution are shown
+- modules which were rejected by a rule are displayed
+- modules which didn't match the version selector but were considered in selection are shown
+- all custom reasons for a component selection are shown
+- ability to restrict the report to one path to each dependency, for readability
+- resolution failures are displayed in the report

 <!--
 IMPORTANT: if this is a patch release, ensure that a prominent link is included in the foreword to all releases of the same minor stream.
 Add-->